slim-bean/mousetrap/README.md

 The first challenge however is the max input voltage for these boards is 5.5V and the victor trap uses 4 1.5C batteries in series which makes over 6V with fully charged batteries.

 To work around this I put a tap wire after 3 of the 4 batteries in series to give me a voltage in the range accepted by the esp32 board.

+I also cut the low-power trace on this particular board so that it uses the least amount of power possible while in deep sleep.

 #### Detecting operation